Covertnija/elasticsearch-integration/README.md

 2. Failed requests are retried with alternative hosts
 3. Comprehensive logging tracks operations and failures
 4. Built-in fault tolerance ensures service continuity

-**Note**: The `RoundRobinHttpClient` is included for custom HTTP integrations but is not used by the main Elasticsearch client, which has its own internal load balancing mechanism.

 ## Testing